-SNF \$1,280,000 encumbered and spent CG Rail \$1,632,731 encumbered and spent
+\$1.200,000 encumbered and spent \$465,000 encumbered and \$260,250 spent LSU/EA Sports

-Union Tank \$3,296,625 encumbered and \$3,295,125 spent

-• Saint Gobain \$1.200,000 encumbered and spent

-Average salary for new positions only; excludes benefits.

-Estimates for indirect jobs based on standard RIMS multipliers from the U.S. Bureau of Labor Statistics (BLS).

-Includes direct and indirect taxes generated by each project after completion (full employment); includes only impact of new project / employment (i.e., impact of any existing operations not included).

-CEA reduced to \$450,000 from \$500,000.

-Bruce Foods has voluntarily ended the CEA with the State and returned all required funds.
-Bruce Foods will not appear on the expenditure chart on future reports and does not appear in the Rapid Response Fund performance summary following this table.

-Company returned \$300,000 of the \$1,000,000 disbursement.
+1 Includes full time and full time equivalent positions.

+- 2 Average salary for new positions only; excludes benefits. - 3 Estimates for indirect jobs based on standard RIMS multipliers from the U.S. Bureau of Labor Statistics (BLS). - 4 Includes direct and indirect taxes generated by each project after completion (full employment); includes only impact of new - project / employment (i.e., impact of any existing operations not included). - 5 CEA reduced to \$450,000 from \$500,000. - 6 The CenturyLink Rapid Response Fund (RRF) CEA was amended to provide MPDF dollars to support a significant enlargement of a previously announced corporate headquarters expansion project.
+RRF expenditures will continue to be reported on the RRF Expenditure Report until Rapid Response Fund dollars are exhausted but semiannual contract performance and the expenditure of MPDF dollars will be reported in the Private Mega Project section. - Company returned \$300,000 of the \$1,000,000 disbursement. - 8 Project funding not yet encumbered because it is not due for several years. - 9 First year of Saint Gobain funded with Rapid Response, future years are funded from other appropriations.

+10 Expenses paid with General Fund dollars.